 - 1. When applying for withdrawal, the student must present confirmation of his/her orders to report for active duty. - 2.
-The student's tuition and fees will be refunded as follows: - 3.
+The student's tuition and fees will be refunded as follows: - a.
+Tuition, University fee, and Technology fee 100% - b.
+Room and board 100% - 3.
 Any student refunds or parent plus refunds would need returned to Waynesburg University so that the aid could be returned to the lender. - 4.
 If a student is called to duty near the end of the semester, he/she may choose to accept an incomplete grade to be made up at a later date subject to the approval of his/her faculty and the Office of Records and

-- Registration.
+Registration.
 Since a student would eventually receive a grade, there would be no tuition refund if the student chooses this option.
-Room and board would be pro-rated by number of weeks attended. - 5.
-If all charges for tuition and fees are refunded/reversed for the semester, all institutional aid will also be reversed.
+Room and board would be pro-rated by number of weeks attended.

+5. If all charges for tuition and fees are refunded/reversed for the semester, all institutional aid will also be reversed.
 Any Title IV Financial Aid will be handled per the federal policy.